jasonbutt/HiveCommunityTools/README.md

 # HiveCommunityTools

-This is an open source repository for tools that will assist Hive Community owners to run and manage their communities.
+This is an open source repository for tools that will assist Hive Community owners in running and managing their communities.

 If you have a tool that you would like to contribute to the Hive Community Tool kit please contact me or submit a pull for review.